marianogappa/jira-cli/README.md

 ## Setup

-If you dont want to read this, just source the script and run `jira`
+If you don't want to read this, just source the script and run `jira`

 1. Clone repo on your workspace `cd ~/workspace && git clone git@github.com:MarianoGappa/jira-cli.git`